urbantrout/docs/en/content-migrations.md

     ./craft migrate/create MIGRATION_NAME

-> {tip} If your Craft install is running from a Vagrant box, you will need to SSH into the box to run this command.

 > {note} Migration names must be valid PHP class names, though we recommend sticking with `snake_case` rather than `StudlyCase` as a convention.

 Enter `yes` at the prompt, and a new migration file will be created in a `migrations/` folder in your project root.